FollowTheProcess/ci/README.md

       # Type: string
       # Required: false
       # Default: ""

+      checkov-config-file:
+      # The path (relative to `cwd`) of a Checkov config file.
+Defaults to .checkov.yaml
+      #
+      # Type: string
+      # Required: false
+      # Default: .checkov.yaml

       timeout-minutes:
       # Maximum number of minutes to let each step execute for, will be cancelled when timeout is met.